Skip to main content

 Rīgas Melnais Balzams (Rīgas Melnais Balzams)

-A traditional Latvian herbal bitter liqueur dating back to 1752.
-Originally created as a medicinal drink, it gained popularity for its unique flavor and is often consumed as a digestif or used in cocktails.
+A herbal bitter liqueur first made in 1752.
+It started as a medicinal drink, then caught on for its flavor, and Latvians now take it as a digestif or mix it into cocktails.

 liqueur45%